 “The sweetest word in the brand universe is your brand’s name.”
 This obvious quote is from Bill Schley & Carl Nichols, Jr. in their unheralded book “Why Johnny Can’t Brand.”

 Your name is the first and most powerful part of your brand.
-A great name can help you stand out in a crowded market.
+Choosing a great brand name can help you stand out in a crowded market.
 It can position you as a leader, convey your culture, even explain what you do in a word or two.

 Conversely, a weak name can neutralize or even negate the work you do to build a brand and market position.
 A weak name is easily forgotten and can limit your opportunities in other markets if you plan to expand.